-At the same time, resource consent applications to Waikato Regional Council for the key new bridges over the Waikato River and Mangakotukutuku Stream on the network were also lodged.
+In 2013 the route protection designations were lodged by Waka Kotahi NZ Transport Agency and Hamilton City Council with the relevant councils.
+At the same time, resource consent applications to Waikato Regional Council for the key new bridges over the Waikato River and Mangakotukutuku Stream were also lodged.

 More than 80 submissions were received and a hearing was held before four independent commissioners in 2014.